 Music as an Intervention to Improve Hemodynamic Tolerability of Ketamine in Depression

 The purpose of this study is to assess the impact of music on patients receiving a course of intravenous (IV) ketamine for treatment-resistant depression (TRD), both unipolar and bipolar.
-The primary outcome is changes in in systolic blood pressure throughout each 40-minute infusion.
+The primary outcome measures changes in systolic blood pressure throughout each 40-minute infusion.
 Secondary outcomes include repeated measures of mood, anxiety, suicidality, and psychological/physical pain.
 Aspects of the treatment experience, with and without music, will also be explored.

 miRNAs, Suicide, and Ketamine - Plasma Exosomal microRNAs as Novel Biomarkers for Suicidality and Treatment Outcome

 The purpose of this study is to examine whether neural-derived exosomal miRNAs are differentially expressed that are specific to suicidal ideation or behavior, and which by affecting specific miRNA targets and pathways, are associated with suicidal behavior and response to ketamine.